Chemical Engineering MS

 Chemical Engineering Faculty

 Cameron F. Abrams, PhD (University of California, Berkeley).
-Professor.
-Molecular simulations in biophysics and materials; receptors for insulin and growth factors; and HIV-1 envelope structure and function.
+Bartlett-Barry Endowed Professor.
+Molecular simulations in biophysics and materials; HIV-1 envelope structure and function; computational drug design.

 Nicolas Alvarez, PhD (Carnegie Mellon University).
-Assistant Professor.
-Phototonic crystal defect chromatography; extensional rheology of polymer/polymer composites; surfactant/polymer transport to fluid and solid interfaces; aqueous lubrication; interfacial instabilities.
+Associate Professor.
+Photonic crystal defect chromatography; extensional rheology of polymer/polymer composites; surfactant/polymer transport to fluid and solid interfaces; aqueous lubrication; interfacial instabilities.

 Jason Baxter, PhD (University of California, Santa Barbara).
 Professor.
 Solar cells, semiconductor nanomaterials, ultrafast spectroscopy.